A Guide to Ukrainian Easter Food & Basket

 What distinguishes them from cakes as such is three things.
 First, the focus is on the contents and include many ingredients.
 Second, they are mostly sponge and don’t have much cream and aren’t too sweet.
 Third, pliatsky aren’t fancily decorated as they are immediately cut into square pieces and served.

-In any case, the dishes I’ve listed here are only the backbone of the traditional Velykden table.
-Many families today include international cuisine, with trendy salads in place of Olivier, olives and prosciutto in place of horseradish and smoked ham, and cheesecake replacing paska and pliatsky.
-What remains a must is the good old basket and what goes into it.
-My granny would literally stop talking to me should I put prosciutto or olives in mine.
+In any case, the dishes listed here form the backbone of a traditional Velykden table.
+Today, many families also incorporate international influences, with trendy salads replacing Olivier, olives and prosciutto taking the place of horseradish and smoked ham, and cheesecake sometimes standing in for paska and pliatsky.

 Related: 20 Popular Ukrainian Desserts